evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro_GEN1/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Audi Q4 45 e-tron quattro (GEN1) accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

 There are two seat types you can choose from for the front row in the Audi Q4 45 e-tron quattro (GEN1).